yegor256/blog/_drafts/classes.md

 That's it.

-No implemetation inheritance, of course.
+No implemetation inheritance and no static methods, of course.
 Only [subtyping](https://en.wikipedia.org/wiki/Subtyping).

 Why not?